This is part 2 of WHAT IS ELECTRICITY. Loading...

 different "kind" of water.
 Instead electric current is a flow of

 electricity.
-(This goes completely against the Grade School definition
+(Notice that this goes completely against the Grade School

 According to the scientists' definition of "electricity," there is no such